crosswalk-project/crosswalk-website/documentation/17-WebRTC.md

             }

             if (!localStream) {
-              logError('could not start call as there is no ' + 'localStream ready');
+              logError('could not start call as there is no local camera');
               return
             }

             var recipientId = recipientIdEntry.value;

             if (!recipientId) {
-              logError('could not start call as no recipient ID ' + 'is set');
+              logError('could not start call as no recipient ID is set');
               return;
             }